rern/RuneUI_enhancement/features.md

 - Show track numbers
 - Show webradio name
 - Crop button to keep only current playing song
+- Saved playlists can be named with ', " characters
 - Saved playlists can be renamed
 - Each saved playlist can be viewed
 - Maintain scroll position